rdkcentral/tasecureapi/reference/README.md

 ## Coding Standards

-The clang-format library is used to format all code according to the settings in the associated .clang-format file.
+clang-format is used to format all code according to the settings in the associated .clang-format file.
 All attempts were used to use descriptive variable names and predefined constants instead of magic numbers.
 When the OpenSSL library is used, standard OpenSSL usage convention is followed by testing return values against the value 1 which represents success.

+clang-tidy is a linting tool used to diagnose and fixing typical programming errors.